Albin-Jo/llm-evaluation-framework/template.md

 # LLM Evaluation Framework: Session Context

 ## Project Overview
+LLM Evaluation Framework Overview

-The LLM Evaluation Framework is an internal tool for evaluating domain-specific AI agents built with Azure OpenAI.
-The system allows users to create evaluations, manage datasets, compare agent performance, and generate reports.
+The LLM Evaluation Framework is an internal platform designed to assess the performance of domain-specific AI agents developed using Azure OpenAI.
+It offers a comprehensive suite of tools for creating evaluations, managing datasets, comparing agent performance, and generating shareable reports.

+Built with a FastAPI backend and Angular frontend, the framework seamlessly integrates with our existing Azure OpenAI agents, while remaining extensible to support other LLM providers in the future.
+The initial implementation will prioritize core functionality, with advanced capabilities planned for subsequent phases.

+Our organization has deployed multiple domain-specific agents (e.g., HR, Travel) powered by Azure OpenAI, each tailored to a specific business function.
+However, we currently lack standardized tools to systematically evaluate these agents, surface areas for improvement, and share performance insights across teams.
+This framework aims to bridge that gap.
+Project Goals:
+Develop a unified dashboard to monitor and evaluate agent performance Integrate with multiple evaluation tools (e.g., RAGAS, DeepEval, OPIK) Support side-by-side comparisons of evaluation results Manage datasets and prompts for consistent, repeatable testing Generate and distribute evaluation reports via email Lay the groundwork for continuous improvement of our AI agents

 ## Technical Stack
 - **Backend**: FastAPI, Python, SQLAlchemy